Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Have in-depth knowledge of the impacts of framing and positioning of hauora Māori on key healthcare contexts including health funding arrangements and resource decision-making.

-- Develop the skills to write a formal proposal for a new healthcare programme or service aimed at improving Māori outcomes and incorporate expected elements including justification and rationale, value proposition, programme components, budgetary considerations, governance and leadership, accountability and evaluation.
+- Develop the skills to write a proposal for a healthcare programme or service aimed at improving Māori outcomes and incorporate expected elements including justification and rationale, value proposition, programme components, budgetary considerations, governance and leadership, accountability and evaluation.